 (Note: Submitting request will require additional information.)

 4: Once processed, the student will receive a confirmation email to their Liberty University email address from Student Accounts with instructions for completing Financial Check-In.
-Student will complete Financial check-In for the desired semester and will have an initial 1% of the totoal balance automatically drafted from his/her credit card or checking account provided by the student during Financial Check-In.
+Student will complete Financial Check-In for the desired semester and will have an initial 1% of the total balance automatically drafted from his/her credit card or checking account provided by the student during Financial Check-In.

 5: The remaining balance will be drafted approximately 30 days after the semester ends from the same account provided during Financial Check-In.
 The date of the draft will be determined by student when completing Financial Check-In.